microsoft/go/eng/doc/fips/README.md

 The Go TLS stack will automatically use OpenSSL crypto primitives.
 Yet, the FIPS 140-2 standard places additional restrictions on TLS communications, mainly on which cyphers and signers are allowed.

-Since Go 1.22, the Microsoft Go runtime will automatically enforce that `crypto/tls` and `crypto/x509` only use FIPS-approved settings when running in FIPS mode.
-These differs from upstream's BoringCrypto backend, in which to get these additional restrictions one has to import `crypto/tls/fipsonly`.
+Since Go 1.22, the Microsoft Go runtime automatically enforces that `crypto/tls` and `crypto/x509` only use FIPS-approved settings when running in FIPS mode.
+This differs from upstream's BoringCrypto backend, which requires you to import `crypto/tls/fipsonly` to apply the FIPS-mandated restrictions.
+The Microsoft Go crypto backends do this automatically to reduce the source code changes necessary to produce a FIPS-compliant Go application.

-Prior to Go 1.22, a program should import the `crypto/tls/fipsonly` package to configure the Go TLS stack so it is compliant with these restrictions.
+Prior to Go 1.22, a program using the Go TLS stack must import the `crypto/tls/fipsonly` package to be compliant with these restrictions.
 The configuration is done by an `init()` function, so only importing it is necessary:

 ```go
   import _ "crypto/tls/fipsonly"